-- 8 hours a day; - 40 hours in a five-day working week, over the adopted reference period which can be no more than four months; - including overtime, the working hours in any adopted reference period may not exceed 48 hours a week (this limit does not apply to the management staff of the establishment).
+- 8 hours a day; - 40 hours in a five-day working week, over the adopted reference period which can be no more than four months;

+Including overtime, the working hours in any adopted reference period may not exceed 48 hours a week.

-There are groups of employees, listed in secondary legislation, to whom reduced working hours apply (e.g. employees with disabilities, healthcare employees).
+There are groups of employees, listed in secondary legislation, to whom reduced working hours apply (e.g. employees with disabilities, healthcare employees)